Dental Implants Arlington Heights

 Who Dental Implants Can Help

-Missing 1 Tooth or Several Teeth
+Missing 1 Tooth

 If you’ve lost 1 or more teeth in a row, you can give your bridge the support of dental implants.
 Instead of relying on your teeth for support, 1-2 dental implants secure the bridge to your jawbone, providing a close replica of your natural teeth.
 You’ll preserve your remaining teeth because they are unchanged.
 Not to mention, they’ll have the support they need to stay in place using a permanent solution to treat your tooth loss.